MehmetC80/db-api/README.md

 # API

-## Distance calculator train stations
+## Distance calculator for train stations

 There are around 360 train stations in Germany that are served by ICs and ICEs.
 Every train station has a unique two- to six-digit abbreviation, the so-called DS100 code.
 The list of all